 We assumed the house was worth about a hundred thousand more than we owed and that would be more than enough capital to give us a solid jumpstart in LA.
 Megan had no patience for putting the house on the market and desperately wanted to get settled before the third trimester started, so we set a bargain price and I found a buyer who would gladly pay cash and close quickly enough to satisfy my wife’s desire to close no later than the end of February 2014.
 I knew it was about the worst strategy possible to getting the most money out of the house, but my wife was anxious and pregnant.
 Those two data points combined to destroy my instinctive resistance to approaching such a huge decision in a state of ignorance and fear.

 I was right about our self-imposed deadline screwing us out of the house’s true worth but didn’t really know just how right I was until many months later.
 We had underestimated the value of our fixer-upper by at least a hundred grand and possibly as much as two hundred thousand.
 I also drastically underestimated what the house might be worth with a remodel having been completed.
-I had I known the sales price would almost reach $1.2 million, I probably would have put up a stiffer fight to stay in our wreck of a home.
+Had I known the eventual sales price would nearly reach $1.2 million, I probably would have put up a stiffer fight to stay in our “wreck” of a home.

 Or maybe not.
 I didn’t want to upset my pregnant wife any more than she usually was these days due to hormones and a husband with a less than predictable income.
 If we could make the expected profit from the house, starting our new life in the Los Feliz neighborhood of Los Angeles would be a snap.
 Even if we didn’t make another penny, it would last us a year.
 I had never gone more than a couple months without getting paid, so I wasn’t concerned about our prospects.
 There was a ton of opportunity in the entertainment industry for a passionate creative with my particular and peculiar skill set.
 If I could climb back on the corporate ladder anywhere, it would be a perfect place to try.
 Megan was a labor and delivery nurse, so her skills were in high demand everywhere.
 Los Angeles was no exception and finding a well-paying gig would be a snap when she was ready to go back to work.